ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 Oversharing is a specific manifestation of coarse locking granularity.
 This is when a (typically) global lock is used to serialize access to a resource that is global that does not need to be.
-An example of this can be found in the logging of records by hwpmc in 11 vs 12.
+An example of this can be found in the logging of records by hwpmc (in-kernel support for hardware performance monitoring counters) in 11 vs 12.
 In 11 all cpus log their respective samples to a single global buffer that is protected by a global spin lock.
 On 12, each CPU has its own logging buffer - thus requiring no locking to prevent corrupt updates, only the